plotly/rasterly/README.md

 ```
 library(arrow)
 parquet_data <- read_parquet("somefile.parquet")
-# returns a data.frame if SparkR not loaded, otherwise it will be a tibble
+# returns a data.frame if sparklyr is not loaded, otherwise it will be a tibble
-# workaround if SparkR must be loaded also:
+# to obtain an ordinary data.frame, some slight postprocessing may be required
 # parquet_data <- base::as.data.frame(parquet_data)
 ```

-## Install
+## Installing the package

 `rasterly` can be installed directly from github
 ```